ShivangBokolia/Hand-Gesture-Recognition-using-Convex-Hull/README.md

 * The binary image screen that shows the hand in the image.
 * The convex hull and convexity defects being generated on the hand.

-If any forms of error occur, please make sure that the path to your `python.exe` and `pip` have been added to your environment variables.
+If any forms of error occur during the installation of libraries, please make sure that the path to your `python.exe` and `pip` have been added to your environment variables.